-This course will be a combination of lectures, class exercises, questionnaires, case studies, on line study, and peer interaction.
-Students are expected to take part in the training activities and contribute through discussion and debate across the topics covered by the course.
-Attendance is mandatory for students for all classes where there is an in-class assessment
+This course will be a combination of lectures, class exercises, case studies, and on line study.
+Students are expected to take part in the training activities and contribute through discussion and debate.
+Attendance is mandatory for all classes where there is an in-class assessment.

 1.1 Establish resource requirements